 Following the highest tech jobs growth in North America, the Vancouver region has seen a lot of layoffs in tech over the past year.

-Combined with a Pandemic-fuelled shift to hybrid work, Vancouver has entered a state of flux.
+Combined with a Pandemic-fuelled shift to hybrid work, the city is in a state of flux.

-Moving forward, however, we know that demand for tech skills remains, especially around coveted roles like software development.
+Moving forward, we know that demand for tech skills remains, especially around coveted roles.
 There is momentum to be maintained.

 B.C.’s latest Labour Market Outlook forecasts one million job openings over the next decade, and that includes many opportunities within the tech sector.